 Duct Tape Marketing is to the digital age what “Guerilla Marketing” was to the 1990s.
-This series of podcasts gives advice on how to leverage word-of-mouth marketing, organic SEO traffic and other low-cost (and free) marketing methods.
+This podcast advises leveraging word-of-mouth marketing, organic SEO traffic, and other low-cost (and free) marketing methods.

 6. Online Marketing Made Easy

 Online Marketing Made Easy, the brainchild of Amy Porterfield, is designed with small online business owners in mind.
-Porterfield’s series of podcasts break down essential digital marketing steps into small, manageable tasks, taking a lot of the “scary” out of starting and managing your first online enterprise.
-She is also generous in sharing her personal experience about what has worked–and not worked–for her in her more than 10 years of building an Internet company.
-Recent topics have included “Say Goodbye to Imposter Syndrome and Skyrocket your Business” and “Five Powerful Ways to Set Your Affiliates Up for Success”.
+Porterfield’s podcast series breaks down essential digital marketing steps into small, manageable tasks, taking a lot of the “scary” out of starting and managing your first online enterprise.
+She is also generous in sharing her personal experience about what has worked–and not worked–for her in her ten years of building an Internet company.
+Recent topics have included “Say Goodbye to Imposter Syndrome and Skyrocket your Business” and “Five Powerful Ways to Set Your Affiliates Up for Success.”

 7. This Old Marketing

-Created by digital marketing gurus, Joe Pulizzi and Robert Rose of the Content Marketing Network, This Old Marketing currently has more than 185,000 subscribers.
-These chats offer information for digital marketing professionals of all ilks, along with witty banter, an occasional rant and Joe and Robert’s take on how current events will affect digital marketing.
-Never more than an hour, these podcasts pack a lot of useful information in a manageable size.
-Recent topics include “Is Google Killing the Website?” and “Content Jobs among the Biggest Growth Area per World Economic Forum”.
+Created by digital marketing gurus Joe Pulizzi and Robert Rose of the Content Marketing Network, This Old Marketing currently has more than 185,000 subscribers.
+These chats offer information for digital marketing professionals of all ilks, along with witty banter, an occasional rant, and Joe and Robert’s take on how current events will affect digital marketing.
+Never more than an hour, these podcasts pack a lot of helpful information in a manageable size.
+Recent topics include “Is Google Killing the Website?” and “Content Jobs among the Biggest Growth Area per World Economic Forum.”

 8. Michelle Cunningham

-Cunningham’s series of podcasts is designed especially for “mom-preneurs”, especially those in direct sales and network marketing.
-A successful direct sales entrepreneur herself, Michelle’s podcasts focus on such topics as building a personal brand, how to stay in touch with your customer base across multiple channels, leveraging social media and how to successfully mix being an entrepreneur and a good wife and mom.
-Recent topics include “Let’s Talk Branding!” and “Creating a Lead Magnet for Your Online Business”.
+Cunningham’s series of podcasts is designed especially for “mompreneurs”, especially those in direct sales and network marketing.
+A successful natural sales entrepreneur herself, Michelle’s podcasts focus on such topics as building a personal brand, how to stay in touch with your customer base across multiple channels, leveraging social media, and how to successfully mix being an entrepreneur and a good wife and mom.
+Recent topics include “Let’s Talk Branding!” and “Creating a Lead Magnet for Your Online Business.”

 9. The Business Method Podcasts

-Chris Reynolds and Noah Laith co-host a series of podcasts where they interview top tier business professionals.
-The first series of podcasts includes interviews with 100 entrepreneurs who make at least $100,000 annually.
-Next, they branched out to interview 100 entrepreneurs who make seven-figure incomes by working remotely.
+Chris Reynolds and Noah Laith co-host a series of podcasts where they interview top-tier business professionals.
+The first series of podcasts include interviews with 100 entrepreneurs who make at least $100,000 annually.
+Next, they interviewed 100 entrepreneurs who make seven-figure incomes by working remotely.
 Currently, they are working on 100 interviews with digital marketing influencers, such as the entrepreneur who took GoPro from a $600k company to a $600 million company.

 10. The Empowered Marketer